Tiego3/RecipeManagementApp/README.md

 Visual Studio 2022

 # Running-Application
-1. Unzip Folder
+Unzip Project Folder
 -From Project Folder
-2. Open Project Folder
+1. Open Project Folder
-3. Open another folder with the same name as Project Folder
+2. Open another folder with the same name as Project Folder
-4. Double click RecipeManangmentApp.cs or right click, then open with Visual Studio 2022
+3. Double click RecipeManangmentApp.cs or right click, then open with Visual Studio 2022
-5. Click the green arrow button to build and run the application.
+4. Click the green arrow button to build and run the application.

 -From  visual studio
 1. Open visual studio
 2. Click on Open a project or Solution